alprk/ProductApi/README.md

 	curl --insecure -X POST -H "Content-Type: application/json" https://localhost:8443/authentication_token -d '{"email":"user@test.com","password":"user"}'

--  insecure argument is to bypass the self signed certificate restriction
+- Insecure argument is to bypass the self signed certificate restriction.

-- We pass a Json header with our credentials in the POST request `{"email":"user@test.com","password":"user"}`
+- We pass a Json header with our credentials `{"email":"user@test.com","password":"user"}` in the POST request.

-- Notice that the route to receive the token is https://localhost:8443/authentication_token
+- Notice that the route to obtain the token is https://localhost:8443/authentication_token

 You will received a JsonResponse like that :